badjasje/ao_community/wp-content/plugins/delete-me/readme.txt

 * **Text Widget** - To use the Shortcode in a Text Widget, make sure the line `add_filter( 'widget_text', 'do_shortcode' );` appears in your Theme Functions (functions.php) file.
 * **Attributes** - The attributes `class, style, html, js_confirm_warning, landing_url` may be used to override settings, but are not required.
 They provide site owners the ability to use multiple languages and/or multiple links within the same site or even the same page each configured differently.

+**Advanced: Translation**

+*Note: Languages directory for plugins: **/wp-content/languages/plugins***

+1. Choose a translation method:
+**A)** Get or provide [translations of this plugin on WordPress.org](https://translate.wordpress.org/projects/wp-plugins/delete-me).
+Alternatively, some language plugins (e.g. [Polylang](https://wordpress.org/plugins/polylang/)) can download and install the publicly available language files for plugins.
+**B)** Create your own translations using the included **delete-me.pot** template file found in this plugin's languages directory and the free tool [Poedit](https://poedit.net).
+1. Once you have finished your translations, export and save them as a .mo file.
+1. Name the .mo file delete-me-{locale}.mo (e.g. delete-me-en_US.mo)
+1. Place the .mo file into the languages directory for plugins.

+*If you're using Poedit, it will create a .po file too.
+You should keep the .po file in order to open and save changes to your translations or to update the .po file with source text changes when an updated delete-me.pot file is released.
+Just be aware that the actual translations used by the plugin are inside the .mo file.*

+***Warning: If you place your translation files into this plugin's languages directory instead of the directory shown above, they will be deleted or replaced with any the author might include when updating the plugin.***

 == Frequently Asked Questions ==

 = What happens to Posts, Links, and (optionally) Comments belonging to a deleted user? =